aliya7/jellybox/readme.txt

 == Screenshots ==

+1. In-line text at an angle using jellybox
-1. Simple jellybox
+2. Simple jellybox
-2. nested jellybox with rotations
+3. nested jellybox with rotations
-3. nested jellyboxes with animation
+4. nested jellyboxes with animation

 == Changelog ==